XYZ-pl/XYZ-pl/README.md

 ## ✨ About Me

 Hello!
-I'm **X Y Z**, a beginner programmer who is learning how to build websites, applications, and simple programming projects.
+I'm **X Y Z**, a beginner programmer learning how to build websites, applications, and simple programming projects.

-I enjoy discovering new technologies, writing clean code, and improving my skills step by step.
+I enjoy discovering new technologies, writing clean code, fixing bugs, and improving my skills step by step.
 My main goal is to become better every day and create projects that show my progress as a developer.

 ---